dji-sdk/Onboard-SDK-Doc/source/quickstart/run-the-sample.md

 > **NOTE** If you need to debug the sample program, please set the baud rate of the serial debugging tool.
 The default baud rate of USART3 port is 921600; the default baud rate of USART2 port is 115200.

 ## Activation And Authorization
-When a user uses the application developed  based on OSDK for the first time, the application will obtain a DJI license through the drone or remote control to activate the application.
+When executing the application which develope based on OSDK on the first time, developer need log in the DJI Assistant 2 with developer’s account and obtain the authorization license from DJI's server to activate the application.
 * Activate the application: DJI Assistant 2
 * Activate troubleshooting
    * Please refer to [Device Connection](./device-connection.html) and connect the drone, the third-party onboard computer; please confirm that the voltage of the UART line is 3.3V.
    * Please check that the devices running DJI GO and other Mobile Apps could access the Internet.